UCI-GREGoR/wgs-calling/README.md

 ### Step 5: Investigate results

+TBD; the only current targeted output is multiqc output in `results/multiqc`.

 ### Step 6: Commit changes

 Whenever you change something, don't forget to commit the changes back to your github copy of the repository: